lucasmenke/Notes/content/API.NET-Core-Minimal.md

 app.UseHttpsRedirection();

 // creates an endpoint (get) that returns Hello World
-// can also execute a function app.MapGet("api/helloWorld", () => "Hello World");
+// can also execute a methode -> don´t put it in this class app.MapGet("api/helloWorld", () => "Hello World");

 // starts the app